radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 If the attacker has a database which correlates known passwords to NT-Hashes, then those two octets can be used as an index into that database, which returns a subset of candidate hashes.
 Those hashes are then checked via brute-force operations to see if they match the original MS-CHAPv2 data.

 This process lowers the complexity of cracking MS-CHAP by nearly five orders of magnitude as compared to a brute-force attack.
-The attack has been demonstrated against databases containing tens to hundreds of millions of passwords.
+The attack has been demonstrated using databases which contain tens to hundreds of millions of passwords.
 On a consumer-grade machine, the time required for such an attack to succeed is on the order of tens of milliseconds.

 While this attack does require a database of known passwords, such databases are easy to find online, or to create locally from generator functions.
 Passwords created manually by people are notoriously predictable, and are highly likely to be found in a database of known passwords.
 In the extreme case of strong passwords, they will not be found in the database, and the attacker is still required to perform a brute-force dictionary search.

-The result is that MS-CHAPv2 SHOULD be considered in most situations as being equivalent in security and privacy to PAP.
-It offers little benefit over PAP, and has many drawbacks as discussed here, and in the previous section.

-There is one situation where MS-CHAP is significantly worse than PAP; where the MS-CHAP data is sent over the network in the clear.
+In fact, MS-CHAP has significantly poorer security than PAP when the MS-CHAP data is sent over the network in the clear.
 When the MS-CHAP data is not protected by TLS, it is visible to everyone who can observe the RADIUS traffic.
 Attackers who can see the MS-CHAP traffic can therefore obtain the underlying NT-Hash with essentially zero effort, as compared to cracking the RADIUS shared secret.
+In contrast, the User-Password attribute is obfuscated with data derived from the Request Authenticator and the shared secret, and that method has not been successfully attacked.

+Implementors and administrators SHOULD therefore consider MS-CHAP and MS-CHAPv2 to be equivalent in security to sending passwords in the clear, without any encryption or obfuscation.
+That is, the User-Password attribute with obfuscation is substantially more secure than MS-CHAP.
+MS-CHAP offers little benefit over PAP, and has many drawbacks as discussed here, and in the previous section.

-This document therefore mandates that MS-CHAP authentication data carried in RADIUS MUST NOT be sent in situations where the MS-CHAP data is visible to an observer.
-That is, MS-CHAP authentication MUST NOT be sent over RADIUS/UDP or RADIUS/TCP
+This document therefore mandates that MS-CHAP or MS-CHAPv2 authentication data carried in RADIUS MUST NOT be sent in situations where the that data is visible to an observer.
+MS-CHAP or MS-CHAPv2 authentication data MUST NOT be sent over RADIUS/UDP or RADIUS/TCP.
+RADIUS client implementations SHOULD remove the option to use MS-CHAP from all configuration interfaces.

 ## EAP